This document will go over the very basics of how to use Bombadillo.

 If that does not come up with anything, you should be able to run the following from within the root folder of the source code repository:

-Within Bombadillo, you can view a help document by pressing space and entering help at the prompt.
+Within Bombadillo, you can view this help document by pressing space and entering help at the prompt.
+Alternately, you can ask for information about a command by pressing space and entering help followed by the command.
+For example: help add.

 This information covers the simplest use cases for getting around, but should get you going.
 Refer to the man page for full detail.

-Bombadillo can be launched using the following command:
+Bombadillo can be launched using the following command (assuming the binary has been placed on your $PATH):

 You can also append a URL to the end of the command, and Bombadillo will attempt to navigate directly to the specified location: